Kyuuhachi/Aureole/guide/src/cradle-formats.md

 supports *not* using BC7.
 This one uses a completely different compression algorithm than the earlier variants.

+There also appear to exist formats **999**, **1001**, and **1003**.
+I have not encountered any of these formats, though, so I do not know any details.
+If anyone has encountered such a file, I would be happy to know.

 It should also be mentioned that some `.itp` files in Geofront are just renamed PNG files.
 Guess they didn't like the 256 color limitation.